-The Code clearly outlines the standards of performance, conduct and ethics that are expected of chiropractors in the UK.
+The Code outlines the standards of performance, conduct and ethics that are expected of chiropractors in the UK.
 Chiropractors must meet these standards in order to join and remain on our register.

-By publishing standards that chiropractors are required to meet, patients can be confident that when they go to see a chiropractor they will receive quality care and will be protected from harm.
+By publishing standards that chiropractors are required to meet, patients can be confident that they will receive quality care and be protected from harm.

-To help meet the Code’s requirements, we also publish separate guidance on a number of issues.
-Click here to find out more.
+To help meet the Code’s requirements, the GCC also publishes separate guidance on a range of issues.

 A breakdown of the principles and standards (A-H) can be found below.